Table of Contents

 The Origins of Simultaneous Interpretation

 The origins of interpretation can be traced back to Ancient Egypt, where interpreters emerged as societies expanded beyond basic gestures and symbols.
+This early phase marks an important chapter in interpreter history, as language mediation became necessary for governance and trade.
 Ancient Greek and Roman civilizations also relied heavily on interpreters in diplomacy, trade, and military operations.
+These early practices show that interpretation was already a structured role long before modern communication systems existed.
+The history of interpretation reveals how essential interpreters were in maintaining order across multilingual societies..

 Key Milestones in the History of Interpretation

-A significant milestone in interpretation history occurred after World War I during the Paris Peace Conference, where consecutive interpretation was widely used.
+A significant milestone in interpreter history occurred after World War I during the Paris Peace Conference, where consecutive interpretation was widely used.
 Although effective, this method slowed negotiations and limited spontaneous discussion.
+This challenge prompted the search for faster methods, marking an important phase in the history of interpretation.
+As international diplomacy expanded, the need for real-time communication became more apparent.
+These limitations directly influenced the development of simultaneous interpretation, which would later transform global conferences and multilingual negotiations.

 - Reduced natural flow of discussion